linpengcheng/PurefunctionPipelineDataflow/README.md

 Basic quality control of pure function pipeline data flow.
 The code must meet the following three basic quality requirements before you can talk about other things.
 These simple and reliable evaluation criteria are enough to eliminate most unqualified codes.
 - **Function evaluation:** Just look at the shape of the code (pipeline structure weight), and whether the function is a pure function.
-- **Dataflow evaluation:** A data flow has at most one side effect and can only be placed at the end.
+- **Dataflow evaluation:** A data flow has at most two functions with side effects and only at the beginning and the end.
 - **System evaluation:** Just look at the circuit diagram, you can treat the function as a black box like an electronic component.
 - **Code Quality Visualization:**
   - For Lisp languages, S expression is contour graph,